 “More than 70 percent of Mexico’s US patients travel from the border states of California, Texas, or Arizona.
 Nearby patients from San Diego, Los Angeles, Phoenix, Tucson, Dallas, and Houston make the two- to six-hour trek across the border to their clinic of choice, stay a night or two in a hotel, and then drive back.”

 Doctors of Medical Tourism in Mexico

 Many of the doctors, surgeons, nurses, dentists, and other medical practitioners in Mexico are highly trained and skilled professionals who have excellent patient safety records.

 Moreover, many of the country’s medical practitioners have traveled to other countries like the U.S. for all or part of their training, so language barriers aren’t usually a problem for English-speaking medical tourists.

 In terms of Mexico clinics and hospitals, the country also has a number of modern and state-of-the-art facilities that are Joint Commission International or CSG accredited, equipped with high-tech medical equipment and technology, and have access to the latest drugs and medications.

-Most Popular Healthcare for Mexico Medical Tourism
+Mexico Medical Tourism Healthcare

 The range of treatments, surgeries, and procedures available in Mexico rivals many other countries, including Canada and the U.S. In fact, there are even some procedures offered in the country that aren’t available in other places because of FDA and other medical regulations.